achilleaspappas/Parallel-Systems/README.md

 # Parallel Systems

-A university project for openMP in C
+A university project in openMP and CUDA

-## Requirements
+## Requirements for OpenMP

 - [WSL2 for Windows](https://docs.microsoft.com/en-us/windows/wsl/install) or any Linux distribution
 - [GCC](https://gcc.gnu.org/)